-- The Waimakariri District will likely experience a relatively high level of growth over the next 30 years. - Approximately 15,000 new houses could be required to meet population growth by 2048 - Additional feasible greenfield residential land is needed in Rangiora, Kaiapoi, Woodend/Pegasus and Oxford. - Approximately 10 hectares of additional retail/commercial land will be required in Rangiora/ Kaiapoi. - Approximately 17 to 33 hectares of additional feasible industrial business land will be required in the District, primarily in the wider Kaiapoi area and potentially at Southbrook. - Intensification opportunities will be explored within areas of Rangiora, Kaiapoi and Woodend/Pegasus. - In partnership with Ngāi Tūāhuriri, the Council will progress work that supports the development of Papakāinga housing on Maori land in the District. - The character of existing small settlements in the District will be retained. - Options to better manage future development (residential and non-rural business activity) in the District's rural areas will be considered. - Options for further provision of rural residential 'lifestyle' development in the District will be considered. - New urban growth areas will be integrated into the Council's existing reticulated infrastructure networks. - Current initiatives will be continued, and opportunities considered to protect and enhance significant areas of native flora and fauna, and to protect and enhance the coastal environment and cultural areas. - Water quality will be protected and enhanced through continued advocacy and support. - The main town centres of Rangiora and Kaiapoi will be enhanced and expanded, a main centre for Woodend/Pegasus is proposed at North Woodend (Ravenswood) and other centres will be continued to be supported. - Community facilities will match community needs. - Improvements in the transport network within the District and between the District and Christchurch, including walking and cycling, will be planned and advocated for.
+- The Waimakariri District will likely experience a relatively high level of growth over the next 30 years. - Approximately 15,000 new houses could be required to meet population growth by 2048. - Additional feasible greenfield residential land is needed in Rangiora, Kaiapoi, Woodend/Pegasus and Oxford. - Approximately up to 17 hectares of additional retail/commercial land will be required in Rangiora/Kaiapoi. - Ongoing monitoring and review of uptake in existing industrial zoned land will be required to consider how land supply is meeting demand and promoting greater local self-sufficiency. - Intensification opportunities will be explored within areas of Rangiora, Kajapoj and Woodend/Pegasus. - In partnership with Ngāi Tūāhuriri, the Council will progress work that supports the development of Papakāinga housing on Māori land in the District. - The character of existing small settlements in the District will be retained. - Options to better manage future development (residential and non-rural business activity) in the District's rural areas will be considered. - The minimum rural lot size in parts of the District will be increased. - The primary focus for rural residential development is on creating new rural residential areas, with a secondary focus on enabling large lot intensification within existing rural residential areas where there is sufficient community support and servicing available. - New urban growth areas will be integrated into the Council's existing reticulated infrastructure networks. - Current initiatives will be continued, and opportunities considered to protect and enhance significant areas of native flora and fauna, and to protect and enhance the coastal environment and cultural areas. - Water quality will be protected and enhanced through continued advocacy and centres will continue to be supported. - The main town centres of Rangiora and Kaiapoi will be enhanced and expanded, a main centre for Woodend/Pegasus is proposed at North Woodend (Ravenswood) and other centres will continue to be supported. - Community facilities will match community needs.

+• Improvements in the transport network within the District and between the District and Christchurch, including walking and cycling, will be planned and advocated for.